marinafdezban/ih_datamadpt1120_project_m2/README.md

 - **Sub-Test 6:** All cuts + color D vs. All cuts + color E

-Null Hypthotesis was confirmed as outcome of all tests, which mean that in all tests they have similar prices.
+Null Hypthotesis was confirmed as outcome of all tests, which mean they have similar prices.

 ## :open_file_folder: Folder Structure